openstack/ironic-specs/specs/approved/boot-from-volume-reference-drivers.rst

   - Agent will need to be informed of the desired volume for the boot volume, and, if supplied to the target, connection information.
-The appropriate information should be passed in using `Root device hints`_, specifically setting a WWN or volume serial number if avilable.
+The appropriate information should be passed in using `Root device hints`_, specifically setting a WWN or volume serial number if available.

 In order to support scenario 5:
   - Scenario 3 must be implemented.
 This is anticipated to largely be